ishakarki/MyCloset/checkpoints/Homework3.md

     ![screenshot of clothing subclasses](screenshots/clothingsubclasses.png)
     - In order to (potentially) implement Prototype design pattern, need to include some sort of Clone method
+    - This is where we are using inheritance (child class inheritant parent class)
     - Closet Class: holds private variables of arrays of each subclass of Clothing (bottoms, shirts, sweaters, onepieces) ![screenshot of closet class](screenshots/closetclass.png)
     - things to implement: how the saved outfits will be stored, where the outfit generator function will belong (class of its own or Closet function?)
+- Navigation Bar:
+  - Although this was not included in our original plan, the implementation of the navigation bar was necessary for the user to jump around pages, rather than have it all in on single page:
+    - Favorite Page: favorite page will display the user's favorite outfits
+    - Full Closet Page: page will display every piece of clothing in the user's closet
+    - Home Page: page where the user can request a generated outfit based on their inputs
+    - Upload Page: page where the user can upload article of clothing to include in data base
+  - Currently there is no difference in these pages although the navigation bar do take the user to the correct page when the buttons are clicked on the navigation bar
 Next Deadline Plan:

 10/25 -10/31